opiy-org/asterisk-ari-php/README.md

 `composer require ng-voice/arilib` ???????

 ##### PHP extensions
 You might run into troubles with missing php extensions.
+The following are required:

    - mbstring